Foo Fighters: Death of Hawkins, But Here We Are and Your Favorite Toy (2022–present)

 In January 2023, the Foo Fighters began announcing festival appearances for the year.
 On May 21, in a humorous video featuring several celebrity drummers, they announced Freese as their new drummer.
 The Foo Fighters' eleventh studio album, But Here We Are, was released on June 2, featuring the single "Rescued".
 A press release described the album as a "brutally honest and emotionally raw response to everything Foo Fighters endured over the last year".
 The Foo Fighters made a surprise appearance at Glastonbury Festival 2023, their first Glastonbury performance since headlining in 2017.

 In August 2024, the Foo Fighters announced that they would donate all royalties earned from their single "My Hero" to Kamala Harris' presidential campaign after her running opponent, Donald Trump, used the song without permission at a rally.
 In September 2024, after Grohl announced that he had fathered a child outside his marriage, the Foo Fighters canceled their headline performance at that month's Soundside Music Festival in Bridgeport, Connecticut.
-In May 2025, the Foo Fighters announced a performance at the Singapore Grand Prix, which will take place on October 4.
+In May 2025, the Foo Fighters announced a performance at the Singapore Grand Prix, which took place on October 4.
 On May 16, Freese announced that he had been fired with little explanation.
-On July 2, to celebrate the band's 30th anniversary, Foo Fighters released the single "Today's Song".
+On July 2, to celebrate their 30th anniversary, Foo Fighters released the single "Today's Song".

 On July 30, The Hollywood Reporter reported that Ilan Rubin, the former touring drummer of Nine Inch Nails, would join the group.
-On September 13, Foo Fighters played their first show with Rubin on drums at the Fremont Theater in San Luis Obispo, California.
-At the show, Grohl confirmed that Rubin would be the band's official drummer.

-On October 3, Foo Fighters surprise released a live EP on Bandcamp entitled Are Playing Where???
-Vol. 1 containing recordings from the band's surprise shows with Rubin.

-On October 23, the band released a new single "Asking for a Friend" and announced a tour with Queens of the Stone Age.
+On September 13, the Foo Fighters played their first show with Rubin at the Fremont Theater in San Luis Obispo, California.
+On October 3, the Foo Fighters surprise-released a live EP on Bandcamp, Are Playing Where???
+Vol. 1, containing recordings from the shows with Rubin.
+On October 23, they released the single "Asking for a Friend" and announced a tour with Queens of the Stone Age.
+Their twelfth studio album, Your Favorite Toy, was released on April 24, 2026.
+On April 25, they performed "Caught in the Echo" and "Child Actor" on Saturday Night Live UK.

+On October 3, 2026, the Foo Fighters will join Bruce Springsteen, Tom Morello, Dropkick Murphys and many others at the Power to the People Festival at Merriweather Post Pavilion in Columbia, MD.
+The festival is being held in response to President Donald Trump.